HeyGilly/Personal-React/weather_app/README.md

 # Weather Application
+This weather application is going to show you the current weather of the city you are searching.
+In the input you will type in any disired city and then press enter.
+The data will be pulled from Open Weather API, and it's free to use.
+The Main Objective of this application is to understand how to fetch in React.js and how to understnad hooks.
 ![App Screenshot](src/Assets/weatherAppIMG.png "Weather App IMG")

 ## Environment Variables
 To run this project, you will need to add the following environment variables to your file